Richard P. Feynman

 The 2004 and other annual Prizes (originally designated the Feynman Prize in Nanotechnology) recognize recent achievements that contribute to the development of nanotechnology.
 The nature of the achievement is not specified in advance, and the judges choose from among the entries submitted which one most advanced the field during the preceding several years.
 In contrast, the Grand Prize will be awarded at some undetermined date in the future when someone builds two specified working devices, an accomplishment that will signal a crucial milestone on the road to a mature molecular manufacturing technology.

 The annual Prize was awarded in 1993, 1995, 1997, 1998, 1999, 2000, 2001, 2002, 2003, and now in 2004.
 It will be awarded every year until the Grand Prize is awarded, at which point the series of annual Prizes will be finished.

 The first annual Prize was $5000, the second was $10,000, and since the third the annual Prize has consisted of two prizes of $5,000 each, awarded for separate accomplishments in theoretical and in experimental areas.
 The Grand Prize will be at least $250,000.

 Either submit your own work or nominate a colleague who deserves this prize.

-Nominations must state which Prize is being applied for (Experimental or Theoretical) and include at least one of the following:
+Nominations must state which Prize is being applied for (Experimental or Theoretical); have a summary with the nominee’s address, telephone, and (if possible) fax and email address; and must include at least one (ideally, all) of the following: